 - Strategies of agents may contain variable-length pieces, such as a route.
 Also, there may be hierarchical information, such as demographic information (on the agent level), information about different alternatives, or information about every specific decision point. - Not all agents may have the same information.
 This makes the column-oriented approach difficult, since for each additional information item a new column needs to be started, even if it remains unused by most agents.

-A plausible way out of the dilemma is offered by the XML format (www.w3.org/XML, accessed 2003).
+A plausible way out of the dilemma is offered by the XML format (XML www page, accessed 2005).
 Rather then dwelling on general descriptions, let us look at a possible example: